 The Definition of Halal

-The most logical place to start when discussing the Muslim experience of cooking and eating is with halal, the only type of meat that observant Muslims are allowed to eat.
-For meat to be halal, an Arabic word that means “permissible,” the animal that provides the meat must be raised, and then killed, according to a strict set of guidelines similar to those that govern kosher meat for Jewish eaters — in fact, when halal meat is unavailable, many Muslims feel comfortable purchasing kosher meat.
+The most logical place to start when discussing the Muslim experience of cooking and eating is with halal, the only type of meat observant Muslims are permitted to eat.
+For meat to be halal, an Arabic word that means "permissible," the animal that provides the meat must be raised, and then killed, according to a strict set of guidelines similar to those that govern kosher meat for Jewish eaters — in fact, when halal meat is unavailable, many Muslims feel comfortable purchasing kosher meat.

 The Nitty-Gritty: Slaughter

 Sensitive readers, beware — it's impossible to talk about halal without talking about slaughter.
 Observant Muslims, like observant Jews, are forbidden to consume blood; therefore, the animal's death has to result from blood loss.
 Most commonly, the animal is hung from its feet and then dispatched via a sharp, deep incision to its neck.
 The animal then has to bleed out completely, or exsanguinate, prior to cooking and eating the meat.
 The person making the cut does not necessarily have to be a practicing Muslim, but, according to Sunni Islam, must be a "Person of the Book" — a Muslim, Jew, or Christian — and Allah's name must be invoked at the time of death by reciting the Arabic bismillah, "in the name of Allah."

 Beef, lamb, chicken, and fish can all be halal, as well as less commonly eaten meats such as venison and game birds.
 The only prohibited animals are pigs and reptiles.
 Unlike in Judaism, Muslims may eat shellfish and crustaceans, land birds such as ostriches, and camel meat.
 And as anyone who's ever tucked into a lamb shawarma with yogurt sauce knows, there aren't any restrictions around the combination of meat and dairy.